New Star Wars: The Clone Wars Black Series figures sell out in minutes

 - Star Wars: The Clone Wars Black Series Mandalorian Super Commando at Walmart

-If you're in the UK, you might be in better luck.
+If you're in the UK, you might have better luck with stock availability.
 The retailer In Demand Toys has just Ahsoka Tano and the Mandalorian Loyalist still in stock at the time of publication – so act fast.
 If you haven't managed to get your hands on any of them, I feel your pain, I scrambled like Salacious B. Crumb on Jabba the Hutt's back to get Ahsoka, and it wasn't a pretty sight.

 The Black Series still has a ton of amazing collectibles available, so if you're interested head to the Amazon (US) and Amazon (UK) pages to check them out.